datalad-datasets/human-connectome-project-openaccess/README.md

 You will be asked to supply your AWS credentials the first time you use `datalad get` to retrieve file content of your choice from the [HCP Open Access dataset](https://registry.opendata.aws/hcp-openaccess/).
-You should only need to authenticate once, and all subsequent `datalad get` commands will retrieve data without further authentication.
+You should only need to provide credentials once, and all subsequent `datalad get` commands will retrieve data without asking them again.

 ## Dataset structure